slavaim/linux-notes/usb.md

 Hardware watchpoint 3: *0xffff8803e89940c0
 ```

-The allocated usb_device is being inserted in the hierarchy.
-The system stops on the watchpoint:
+When the allocated usb_device is being inserted in the hierarchy the system stops on the watchpoint:

 ```
 Thread 93 received signal SIGTRAP, Trace/breakpoint trap.